maluta/maluta.github.com/_posts/2010-03-27-Download-photos-from-Flickr.markdown

 <p style="text-align: justify;">I think that one problem regarding creating a <em>script</em> to download photos form Flickr is getting copyrighted material.
-Suppose that you want all photos from Itajub city.
+Suppose that you want all photos from Itajubá city.
 You can use Flickr API or an YQL request, as follows:</p>

-<pre>select * from flickr.photos.search where text="itajub"</pre>
+<pre>select * from flickr.photos.search where text="itajubá"</pre>
 <p style="text-align: justify;">My first try to get license information was showing the pertinent part of JSON output.
 You could see that there isn't a field telling that, but if you look at documentation there's a "license" parameter.</p>

 <blockquote>"farm": "5",